 - any other heart problem

-- aneurysm (area where an artery is swollen like a sack because the wall of the artery is weak)
+- aneurysm (area where an artery is swollen like a balloon because the wall of the artery is weak)

 - pheochromocytoma (a tumor of the adrenal gland that can affect blood pressure)